 The Rules of the Auditor General (Section 10.854(1)(e)1.), require that we comment as to whether corrective actions have been taken to address significant findings and recommendations made in the preceding annual financial audit report.
-Corrective action has been taken to address prior year significant findings.
+Corrective action has been taken to address prior year significant findings; however one audit finding identified in the prior year audit recurred in the current year (see finding 2015-01 in the Schedule of Audit Findings and Responses).